brendanshen24/wiki-bot/README.md

-# antiweeb-bot
+# WikiBot
-bot that calls people who type anime titles virgins
+Bot that replies with the first wikipedia search entry.